grmarxer/Onboarding/Case_Study_1-Fundamentals.md

 3. Explain Layer 1 connectivity between devices

-4. Explain IP addressing (WAN and LAN), where it comes from
+4. Explain IP addressing (WAN and LAN) and where it comes from
     - Develop a IP scheme and DHCP scope for your home taking into consideration your lab

 5. Explain difference between hub, bridge, and switch in relation to your home network